SijjadhKhalid/MorseCodePuzzle/README.md

 # MorseCodePuzzle
-M5 Stack program that receives morse code input from user
+M5 Stack code

+Gets input from users via buttons and will display correct if desired word is entered